SpelecAnton/Expore/README.md

 # Expore 🚶‍♂️✨

-A 3D "vibe-coded" walking simulator engine made specifically for people who don't know how to make a game.
+A 3D walking simulator engine made specifically for people who don't know how to make a game.
-I have no idea how to write a single line of code so this $hit is 99% vibecode
+I have no idea how to write javascript so this $hit is 99% vibecode

 It's work in progress so expect a lot of bugs